rong-claire/rong-claire.github.io/_pages/talks.md

 # Refereed conference presentations

 ## 2026
-- May 2026 (upcoming) - **An impossibility theorem of aggregating semantic rankings under non-monotonic quantification** [Talk] <br>
+(upcoming) - **An impossibility theorem of aggregating semantic rankings under non-monotonic quantification** [Talk] <br>
-5th International Conference on Pragmatics and Philosophy (**Pragmasophia**), University of Messina, hybrid format.
+- 5th International Conference on Pragmatics and Philosophy (**Pragmasophia**), University of Messina, hybrid format.
+- 33rd Conference of the European Society for Philosophy and Psychology (**ESPP**), Utrecht University.

 ## 2025